 The harassing company pays our fees.

-Is Marcadis Singer PA a scam?
+Is Marcadis Singer a scam?

 Marcadis Singer provides collection litigation in several areas, including consumer debt collection, commercial debt collection, insurance subrogation, and debt arbitration.
 MSPA attorneys “practice only debt collection issues and subrogation litigation.”
 According to MSPA, “Florida is broadly recognized as a debtor’s state… and MSPA has many options at their disposal to aid in collecting the indebtedness.”
 MSPA’s consumer debt collection attorneys are “aggressive and utilize every remedy available… under the law.”